appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Traits.md

 > Only a single ``PresentingTrait`` will be applied in the process of displaying an experience step even if multiple are defined.

-## Experience-Level and Step-Level Traits
+## Experience-Level, Group-Level, and Step-Level Traits

-The Appcues mobile experience data model allows for traits to be specified at the experience level or at the step level.
-Experience-level traits modify the entire experience and apply to all steps in the experience (with the exception of grouped traits; see below).
+The Appcues mobile experience data model allows for traits to be specified at the experience level, at the step-group level, or at the step level.
+Experience-level traits modify the entire experience and are applied when any step of the experience is being displayed.
+Group-level traits apply when any of child steps of the group is being displayed.
 Step-level traits are scoped to be applied only when the specific step is being displayed.

 In practice this distinction looks like this in the experience data model: